In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 trustee and Davis, Polk, Wardwell et al. partner Frederick A.O.

-Schwartz; and Ruth Twombly were members.
+were members.
 (Fund's President Heads New

 Health Committee.
 New York Times, Feb.
-4, 1943.) he was elected a
+4, 1943.)
+He was elected a

 director of the National